Fink Park Field Project

 STRANGERS MEET IN PARKS & LEAVE AS LIFE-LONG FRIENDS

 Only four of our ten parks support our community athletic programs: Danny Cunniff, West Ridge Park, Sunset Woods Park, and Larry Fink Memorial Park.
 Overusing these parks negatively impacts turf conditions and contributes to increasingly poor drainage.
-All these parks, compared to those in surrounding communities, are outdated, costly to maintain, and frequently flood, shortening the baseball and soccer seasons.
+Unfortunately, hundreds of hours of play are lost due to flooded fields.
+In 2017, the Park District and our players lost 164 hours of play — $8,500 in refunds were given back to participants.
+Sadly, budgeted athletic field maintenance does not cover all the upgrades necessary to make our athletic fields viable and competitive with our North Shore neighbors.

 Fundraising: A Community-Driven Effort